Morpion Solitaire - Score Limits

 (3) For the 4T and 4D games, it is not an upper

-Quist, we know now that any 4T game has 62 moves maximum and that any
+Quist, we know now that any 4T game has a maximum of 62 moves and that any

 In the columns of Science & Vie, various attempts to find 5T upper bounds were reported, but without detailed and/or valid proof: